Local Volume Concentration, Packing Domains and Scaling Properties of Chromatin: Introduction

 \section{Introduction}

 Chromatin is a complex macromolecular fiber that results from the assembly of DNA with histone and non-histone proteins to form the functional organization of the genome within the eukaryotic cell nucleus.
-That over 2-linear meters ($\sim 3\times 10^9$ base pairs) is confined within human nuclei ranging between 5 to 10 nm in diameter while maintaining functionally relevant information creates a core dilemma that places a tension between efficiency of packing with information retention \cite{Annunziato2008}.
-Adding to this complexity are the rich heterogeneity of non-chromatin nuclear bodies, histone concentrations within normal cells, and chromosome copy number (and total DNA content) in malignant cells \cite{Clapier:2009aa,Tessarz:2014aa,finn:2019ws,Mansisidor:2022aa}.
-Despite the profound degree of variability from cell-to-cell even within microscopically normal tissues \cite{Nagano:2013aa}, the ensemble function of organs is maintained by facilitating the preferential activation of specific gene network patterns.
-In these contexts, describing chromatin as a stochasticaly evolving process with constraints appears to be a rational approach to represent the regulatory processes that couple structure with function \cite{Sood:2022aa}.
-Unfortunately, at present no such functionally-appropriate statistical framework describing chromatin organization exists.
+That over 2-linear meters ($\sim 6\times 10^9$ base pairs) is confined within human nuclei ranging between 5 to 10 {\textmu}m in diameter while maintaining functionally relevant information creates a core dilemma that places a tension between efficiency of packing with information retention \citep{Annunziato2008}.
+Adding to this complexity are the rich heterogeneity of non-chromatin nuclear bodies, histone concentrations within normal cells, and chromosome copy number (and total DNA content) in malignant cells \citep{Clapier:2009aa,Tessarz:2014aa,finn:2019ws,Mansisidor:2022aa}.
+Despite the profound degree of variability from cell-to-cell even within microscopically normal tissues \citep{Nagano:2013aa}, the ensemble function of organs is maintained by facilitating the preferential activation of specific gene network patterns.
+In these contexts, describing chromatin as a stochasticaly evolving process with constraints appears to be an alternative, complementary approach to represent the regulatory processes that couple structure with function \citep{Sood:2022aa}.